kenotron/fluent-ui-react-staging/packages/base/src/components/Icon/README.md

 #### Considerations

-- Only supports svg icons.
+- Only supports SVG icons.
 - To use provided icons you need to import built-in icon directly (i.e. `BookIcon`).

 ### Base Web Icon